 Author(s): Naz Perween Alam and Kedar Prasad Sinha

 Abstract: Ethanol and nicotine are the two most widely used and abused substances in the world and often are co-consumed.
 This study examined the effect of ethanol and nicotine co-consumption on rapid-eye-movement (REM) sleep and the role of noradrenergic system, a critical component of REM sleep control, in mediating this effect.
 The sleep-wake parameters were recorded for 6 hours during day-time after intraperitoneal injections of ethanol (2g/kg and 3g/kg), nicotine (0.3 and 3mg/kg), a mixture of ethanol (3gm/Kg)-nicotine (3mg/kg), and prazosin, an alpha-1 receptor antagonist (0.01 mg/kg) followed by ethanol-nicotine.
 The findings suggest that: a) ethanol increased NREM sleep, but suppressed REM sleep; b) nicotine suppressed both NREM and REM sleep; c) ethanol-nicotine attenuated each other’s effect on NREM sleep, but REM sleep remained depressed; and d) prazosin attenuated REM sleep suppression observed after ethanol-nicotine treatment.
 These findings are consistent with known interactions between ethanol and nicotine in influencing REM sleep and a role of the noradrenergic system in mediating this effect.

 How to cite this article:

-Naz Perween Alam and Kedar Prasad Sinha.
+Naz Perween Alam, Kedar Prasad Sinha.
 Effects of acute ethanol and nicotine intake on REM sleep and its interaction with noradrenergic system in rats.
-International Journal of Fauna and Biological Studies.
-2017; 4(1): 05-11.
+Int J Fauna Biol Stud 2017;4(1):05-11.